How INXS Broke Through With ‘Listen Like Thieves’

 Listen to INXS' 'Listen Like Thieves'

-After nearly a decade in the trenches, INXS finally scored the breakout hit they'd been reaching for with "What You Need," and that was really just the very beginning of a decade of massive worldwide success that would reach its apogee with their next record, 1987's Kick.
+After nearly a decade in the trenches, INXS finally scored the breakout hit they'd been reaching for with "What You Need," and that was really just the very beginning of a period of massive worldwide success that would reach its apogee with their next record, 1987's Kick.
 Yet well before that album started its long chart reign, the band members knew nothing would be the same — not in terms of their professional obligations, which threatened to engulf their lives after they'd already devoted years to non-stop touring and recording, and more importantly, not in terms of the group's songwriting dynamic, which was shifting away from their earlier democratic approach and toward a far heavier focus on Hutchence and Farriss' contributions.

 The floodgates of fame they opened with Listen Like Thieves would eventually unleash a torrent of unforeseen changes, and the band members — particularly Hutchence — would deal with their celebrity with varying degrees of success.
 For Farriss, the increased heat of the spotlight after Listen Like Thieves proved a quick lesson in being careful what one wishes for; as he later reflected in the official band memoir INXS: Story to Story: The Official Autobiography, it didn't take him long to realize his creative path might have taken an uncomfortable turn.